Eurovision Song Contest: The Story of Fire Saga: Spin-off media and in popular culture

 For the Eurovision Song Contest 2021, Hannes Óli Ágústsson reprised his role as Olaf Yohansson for the voting segment of the final, in which he presented the points on behalf of the Icelandic jury.
 In announcing Iceland's jury points, he first asks host Chantal Janzen to play "Jaja Ding Dong" but she refuses, then he attempted to give 12 points to "Jaja Ding Dong"; upon being told that it's impossible to do so, he reluctantly granted the points to instead.
 The Finnish representatives Blind Channel also held up signs saying "Play Jaja Ding Dong" in the green room during the televoting window.

 In the same year, the Norwegian representative Tix gained publicity over showing affection for the Azerbaijani representative, Samira Efendi, throughout their time at the contest.
 Tix was seen singing "Jaja Ding Dong" as a love serenade for Efendi.

 In the lead-up to the Eurovision Song Contest 2025, Icelandic contestants Væb covered "Jaja Ding Dong", and UK representatives Remember Monday covered "Husavik".

 A stage musical based on the film entered development in 2025, with Ferrell and Steele returning to write the script and Kotecha composing the music.
 They will be joined by writer Anthony King, producer Lia Vollack, and director Alex Timbers.

+At Het Grote Songfestivalfeest in 2025 Molly Sandén performed both "Husavik" and "Jaja Ding Dong", for the latter she was joined on stage by Rylan Clark.